 to encourage avenues of research in the area of Romani translation;

-to offer students opportunities for translation practice, self-reflection on translation procedures, and discussions with experienced translators and researchers;
+to offer students/attendees on-site opportunities for translation practice, self-reflection on translation and interpreting procedures, and discussions with experienced translators and researchers;

 to create an environment of positive exchange that can inspire the creation of networks and partnerships for future projects and initiatives in the domain of Romani translation.

-The summer school classes are organized into 3-hour modules.
-Students are expected to actively participate in classes and activities.
-In addition to several planned activities, students will be encouraged to meet with local students and practitioners working in Canada’s official languages (English, French) and other immigrant and Indigenous languages.
-Qualified undergraduate and graduate students, translators, teachers, writers, and others wishing to explore the professional and academic areas of Romani translation are encouraged to apply.
+The summer institute sessions are organized into morning and afternoon modules, and activities in 4TH SPACE, Concordia University’s interactive knowledge-sharing space at the downtown campus.
+Attendees are expected to actively participate.
+They are encouraged to meet faculty members, students and practitioners working in Canada’s official languages (English, French) and other immigrant and Indigenous languages.
+Qualified undergraduate and graduate students, translators, teachers, writers, interpreters, journalists and others wishing to explore the professional and academic areas of Romani translation are encouraged to apply.

-Translation implemented as a tool for language teaching
+Translation as a tool for teaching the Romani language (Hedina Sijerčić)

 The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.